jniranjanreddy/Reactjs/README.md

 ```
-How to create ReactJS App.
+How to create ReactJS App...

 [root@minikube01 ~]# npm --version
 6.14.15